Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Numerical Results

 Fig.~\ref{part I users} illustrates the weighted sum energy consumptions versus the number of users $K$, Zipf exponent $\gamma$ and view spacing $1/Q$.
 From Fig.~\ref{part I users}~(a), we can see that the weighted sum energy consumption of each scheme increases with $K$, as the traffic load increases with $K$.
-From Fig.~\ref{part I users}~(b) and Fig.~\ref{part I users}~(c), we can see that the weighted sum energy consumption of each scheme decreases with $\gamma$ and with $1/Q$, as natural multicast opportunities increase with $\gamma$ and with $1/Q$.
+From Fig.~\ref{part I users}~(b) and Fig.~\ref{part I users}~(c), we can see that the weighted sum energy consumption of each scheme decreases with $\gamma$ and with $1/Q$.
+This is because a larger $\gamma$ or a lager $1/Q$ indicates that view requests from the users are more concentrated, leading to more natural multicast opportunities.
 From Fig.~\ref{part I users}, we can see that the synthesis-server-energy scheme outperforms the synthesis-user-energy scheme in most cases, demonstrating that creating view synthesis-enabled multicast opportunities in a naive manner usually causes extra transmissions and yields a higher weighted sum energy consumption; the proposed suboptimal solution outperforms the two baseline schemes, revealing the importance of the optimization of view synthesis-enabled multicast opportunities in reducing energy consumption.
 Note that the gains of the proposed suboptimal solution over the baseline schemes are large at large $K$, small $\gamma$ or small $1/Q$, as more view synthesis-enabled multicast opportunities can be created in these regions.